domapic/domapic-base/README.md

 * `verify`- Checks if the received api key is still allowed to be used.
 	* Arguments:
-		* apiKey - Received api key in the request header.
+		* apiKey -  Api key received in the request header.
 	* Returns:
 		* Promise.resolve(userData) -> Allowed, pass the user data to authorization methods.
 		* Rejected promise -> Unauthorized.